Norfentanyl Drug Test

 Experts say that synthetic opioids, like fentanyl, are the drugs responsible for the most deaths in the United States.
 Norfentanyl urine detection has never been more relevant as it has become today.

-- Hold the strip by the end, where you can see the product name.
-To avoid contamination, do not touch the strip membrane.
+2. Hold the dipstick by the end, where you can see the product name.
+To avoid contamination, do not touch the test membrane.

-- Holding the strip vertically, dip the test strip in the urine specimen for at least 10-15 seconds.
-Don’t immerse above the maximum line (MAX) on the test strip.
+3. Holding the dipstick vertically, dip the test in the urine specimen for at least 10-15 seconds.
+Don’t immerse above the maximum line (MAX) on the test.

-- After the norfentanyl drug test has finished, remove the strip from the specimen and place it on a non-absorbent flat surface.
+4. After the norfentanyl drug test has finished, remove the dipstick from the specimen and place it on a non-absorbent flat surface.
 Start the timer and wait for the colored band(s) to appear.
 Read the result at 5 minutes.
 It is recommended not to interpret it after 10 minutes.

 Using Fentanyl